Terransky/reading-notes-1/growthmindset.md

-This is where I will talk about growth mindsset
+# Lets talk about Growth Mindset
+How can I keep myself in a growth midnset?

+- Self Discovery
+- Be mindful other my thinking
+- read about growth mindset